-The University Hospital Wound Care Clinic provides personalized and advanced care for complex and non-healing wounds, ranging from those caused by diabetes, vascular disease, pressure, and other health conditions.
+The University Hospital Wound Care Clinic provides personalized and advanced care for complex and non-healing wounds, ranging from those caused by diabetes, vascular disease, pressure, and other health conditions in the DFW area.

 We offer access to a full range of wound healing treatment options, including the latest bioengineered tissue products, private hyperbaric oxygen therapy chambers, laser therapy innovations, and leading-edge minimally invasive surgery.

 Our team includes experts in Physical Medicine and Rehabilitation, Podiatry, Vascular Surgery, and Plastic Surgery – all available in one location for your convenience.
 These specialists work to minimize the time it takes for wounds to heal and to prevent them from recurring.
 UT Southwestern is at the forefront of research and innovative treatment options in Dallas, including new types of wound-specific dressings, vascular surgery techniques to restore blood circulation, and plastic surgery options to resolve any problems with healing, scarring, and cosmetic appearance.